ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

-2. Verify that the Attestation Result contains a "cnf" claim (as defined in Section 3.1 of {{RFC8747}}) where the key ID is the hash of the TAM public key used to verify the signature on the TEEP message, and the hash is computed using the Digest Algorithm specified by one of the SUIT profiles supported by the TEEP Agent (SHA-256 for the ones mandated in this document).
+2. Verify that the Attestation Result contains a "cnf" claim (as defined in Section 3.1 of {{RFC8747}}) where the key ID is the hash of the TAM public key used to verify the signature on the TEEP message, and the hash is computed using the Digest Algorithm specified by one of the SUIT profiles supported by the TEEP Agent.

    See Sections 3.4 and 6 of {{RFC8747}} for more discussion.